-Establish the physical offsets of the installed equipment to permanent locations or marks on the vessel (Figure 7).
+Establish the physical offsets of the installed equipment to permanent locations or marks on the vessel (Figure 5).
 This is achieved by adding equipment specific offsets to the previously carried out static (slipped) vessel system offsets survey or via surveyed measurements to the installed equipment.
-Preferably offsets should be known with centimetre level uncertainties or better to establish spatial relationships between soundings and external earth reference frame (WGS84, ITRF) via the GNSS equipment installed on the vessel.
+Preferably offsets should be known with centimetre level uncertainties, or better, to establish spatial relationships between soundings and external earth reference frames (WGS84, ITRF) via the GNSS equipment installed on the vessel.